react-cosmos/react-cosmos/README.md

-Cosmos is partly inspired by a Linus Torvalds [comment](http://lwn.net/Articles/193245/) about __designing your code around your data and not the other way around.__ Think of how times you witnessed software go south because of a growing gap between data and the end product and see if Linus’ statement makes any sense.
+Cosmos is partly inspired by a Linus Torvalds [comment](http://lwn.net/Articles/193245/) about __designing your code around your data and not the other way around.__ Think of many how times you witnessed software go south because of a growing gap between data and the end product and see if Linus’ statement makes any sense.